Finite Field Multiple Access: Introduction

+Currently, sourced and unsourced random access (RA) techniques are popular for the um-MTC communications, since it can support massive users with low latency and power consumption \cite{SourcedRA_1, Yu_UDAS, SourcedRA_2, SourcedRA_3, SourcedRA_4}.
+The sourced RA is used to serve device-oriented scenarios, e.g., monitoring the status of sensors, enabling the base station (BS) to be aware of both the messages and users (or devices) identities \cite{SourcedRA_1}.
+For a sourced RA system, each user is assigned a unique signature to identify the active user(s) at the BS.
+Typically, we can use different resources, sequences and/or codebooks to identity different users \cite{Yu_UDAS}.
+The classical sourced RA system utilizes time slots to distinguish users, operating in a {slotted ALOHA} scheme, which simplifies both the active user detection (AUD) and multiuser detection (MUD) algorithms \cite{ALOHA_1}.

-Currently, unsourced MA (UMA) technique is popular for the um-MTC communications, since it can support massive users with lower latency and power consumption.
-For an UMA system, all users use a common codebook to send their packets randomly, thus, the coordination center can be removed \cite{UMA_2022, UMA_PZ}.
-In \cite{MIT_2017}, the author presented a random-access code for a $J$-user Gaussian multiple-access channel (GMAC) and deduces the asymptotic limits.
-In usual, an UMA system is assumed that the total number of users is a large number (sometime to be an infinite number), and the active duration is set to be the length of a frame (or codeword) $N$, in which the active users may generate collision.
-Many works have been done on the theoretical bound analyses in a GMAC \cite{Capacity_GMC_2017, Capacity_GMC_2020, Capacity_GMC_2021, Capacity_GMC_Yury}.
+In the case of unsourced RA (URA), the BS is only concerned with transmitting messages and is not interested in the identities of the users (or devices).
+In \cite{MIT_2017}, the author presented a random-access code for a $J$-user Gaussian multiple-access channel (GMAC).
+In usual, an URA system is assumed that the total number of users is a large number, and the active duration is set to be the length of a frame, in which the active users may generate collision.
+Many works have been done on the theoretical bound analyses \cite{Capacity_GMC_2017, Capacity_GMC_2020, Capacity_GMC_2021, Capacity_GMC_Yury}.
+Besides the asymptotic limit analyses, the key issue of realizing URA systems is to design suitable MA codes.
+The popular MA codes are \textit{Bose–Chaudhuri–Hocquenghem (BCH) MA code} \cite{MIT_2017_2, BCH_MA}, \textit{coded compressed sensing (CCS) MA code} \cite{CCS_1, CCS_2}, \textit{polar MA code} \cite{Polar_1, Polar_2, Polar_3, Polar_4}, \textit{interleave division multiple-access (IDMA) MA code} \cite{IDMA, IDMA_1}, \textit{sparse vector code} \cite{SVC_1, SVC_2} and etc.